xandergos/unity-sparse-voxel-octrees/README.md

 ## TODO

-- Add another layer of abstraction on the rendering process.
-(High Priority)
+- ~~Add another layer of abstraction on the rendering process.
+(High Priority)~~
 - When a branch is changed, optimize it as well as its parent.
 (High Priority)
-- Parallelize and optimize the creation of ComputeBuffers from octrees.
+- ~~Parallelize and optimize the creation of ComputeBuffers from octrees.
 This includes allowing the creation of ComputeBuffers with a maximum depth.
-(High Priority)
+(High Priority)~~ Not needed now that buffers are edited directly.
+May change in the future.
 - Implement Beam Optimization as described in the Nvidia paper on pg.
 13. (Medium Priority)
-- Replace ray sign checks with a coordinate system change, as described in the NVR paper on pg.
-13. (Medium Priority)
-- Eliminate the need for setting a GameObject to use the "Shaders" script.
-(Low Priority)
 - Make Octree rendering work alongside Unity's normal rendering system.
 (Low Priority)
 - Implement basic shading.
 (Low Priority)
 - Implement shadow maps.
 (Low Priority)